Tungsten Germanide Superconducting Nanowire Single-Photon Detectors with Saturated Internal Detection Efficiency at Wavelengths up to 29 {\mu}m: Abstract

-\begin{abstract*}
+\section{Abstract}

 Superconducting nanowire single-photon detectors (SNSPDs) are among the most sensitive single-photon detectors available and have the potential to transform fields ranging from infrared astrophysics to molecular spectroscopy.
 However, extending their performance into the mid-infrared spectral region - crucial for applications such as exoplanet transit spectroscopy and vibrational fingerprinting of molecules - has remained a major challenge, primarily due to material limitations and scalability constraints.
-Here, we report on the development of SNSPDs based on tungsten germanide, a novel material system that combines high infrared sensitivity with compatibility for large-scale fabrication.
-Our detectors exhibit saturated internal detection efficiency at wavelengths up to \qty{29}{\micro\meter}.
-This advance enables scalable, high-performance single-photon detection in a spectral region that was previously inaccessible, opening new frontiers in remote sensing, thermal imaging, environmental monitoring, molecular physics, and astronomy.
+Here, we report on the development of SNSPDs based on tungsten germanide, a novel material system that combines high mid-infrared sensitivity with compatibility for large-scale fabrication.
+Our detectors exhibit saturated internal detection efficiency at wavelengths up to \qty{29}{\micro\meter}, while using \num[]{2.7}$\times$ thicker films (\qty{8}{\nano\meter} vs \qty{3}{\nano\meter}) and up to \num[]{4.5}$\times$ wider nanowires (\qty{360}{\nano\meter} vs \qty{80}{\nano\meter}) compared to mid-infrared-optimized SNSPDs fabricated from tungsten silicide.
+This advance will enable scalable, high-performance single-photon detection in a spectral region that was previously inaccessible, opening new frontiers in remote sensing, thermal imaging, environmental monitoring, molecular physics, and astronomy.